basierend auf Bewertungen

 Medicinal mushrooms

-The term medicinal mushrooms refers to those types of mushrooms that are believed to have a healing effect and that have been scientifically well studied.
+Medicinal mushrooms are those types of mushrooms that are believed to have medicinal properties and that have been well researched scientifically.
 Of the approximately 1.5 million species of mushrooms that we know of, there are about a dozen mushrooms that currently fall into this category.

-Medial mushrooms have been used in Traditional Chinese Medicine (TCM) for over 5,000 years.
-But even in conventional medicine in Japan and China, some medicinal mushrooms have been an integral part for almost 40 years, especiallya as part of cancer therapy.
+In traditional Chinese medicine (TCM), medicinal mushrooms have been used for over 5000 years.
+But even in conventional medicine in Japan and China, some medicinal mushrooms have been an integral part of treatment for almost 40 years, especially in cancer therapy.

 What substances are contained in medicinal mushrooms?

-All medicinal mushrooms contain numerous trace elements and minerals (e.g. potassium, which lowers blood pressure) and fiber (especiallya Beta-glucans).
+All medicinal mushrooms contain numerous trace elements, minerals (e.g. potassium, which lowers blood pressure) and fiber (especially beta-glucans).

-Beta-glucans are responsible for the positive effect on the immune system (see. following section), but also have an antibacterial, antioxidant effect in many parts of the body and can close holes like “paste”, which, for example, is relevant in the context of leaky gut or other diseases in the gastrointestinal tract, and which will be discussed in detail below.
+Beta-glucans are responsible for the positive effect on the immune system (see the following section), but also have an antibacterial effect, are antioxidant in many parts of the body and can close holes like “glue”, which is relevant, for example, in the context of leaky gut or other diseases of the gastrointestinal tract, and which will be discussed in more detail below.

-Triterpenes, essentially the essential oils of medicinal mushrooms, are also very important.
+Also of great importance are the triterpenes, the essential oils of medicinal mushrooms.
 Reishi probably contains the highest proportion of triterpenes, although they are found in all medicinal mushrooms.
-These are messenger and defensive substances in the mushrooms that have an antioxidant, anti-inflammatory and immune-boosting effect in the human organism.
+These are messenger and defense substances in the mushrooms that have an antioxidant, anti-inflammatory and immune-boosting effect in the human organism.

-Other ingredients include statins, which inhibit excessive cholesterol formation, and glycoproteins and lectins, which are among the strongest immune modulators found in nature.
+Other ingredients include statins, which inhibit excessive cholesterol formation, and glycoproteins and lectins, which are among the most powerful immunomodulators found in nature.

 What we know as a mushroom is the so-called fruiting body.
-The actual tree is underground – the so-called mycelium.
-The mycelium has a huge surface area, is sometimes only one cell layer thick and therefore has a very large attack surface against pathogens.
-Therefore, fungi have developed strong defense mechanisms over the course of evolution.
-When we consume mushrooms, these substances can do the same things in the body as in the mushroom.
+The actual tree is under the ground - the so-called mycelium.
+The mycelium has a huge surface area, sometimes only one cell layer thick, and thus has a very large area of attack against pathogens.
+Therefore, mushrooms have developed strong defense mechanisms over the course of evolution.
+When we eat mushrooms, these substances can have the same effect in the body as in the mushroom.

 Mushrooms can bring our immune system back to its biological optimum, restore balance and thus have an immune-modulating effect.
-Medicinal mushrooms are therefore also referred to as adaptogens: d.H They do exactly what the body is missing: restore basic immunity when the immune system is weakened.
+Medicinal mushrooms are therefore also known as adaptogens: that is, they do exactly what the body lacks: restore basic immunity when the immune system is weakened.
 In the case of allergic reactions, autoimmune diseases, etc., they reduce the immune reaction.

 How can this adaptogenic effect of medicinal mushrooms be explained biochemically?

-All mushrooms contain branched fiber, the so-called Beta glucans These are high molecular weight polysaccharides that the body does not know exactly whether it is food or a pathogen, so our body puts the immune system on “ready” and makes it competent.
-DH Medicinal mushrooms train the immune system: not too weak, but not so strong that it overreacts in the form of autoimmune reactions or severe inflammation.
-This small stress stimulus, which ultimately results in the body being stronger than before, is called “hormesis” and means nothing other than the hypothesis formulated by Paracelsus that small doses of pathogenic substances can have a positive effect on our body.
+All mushrooms contain branched fiber, the so-called beta-glucans.
+These are high-molecular polysaccharides where the body does not know exactly whether it is food or a pathogen, so our body puts the immune system "on standby" and makes it competent.
+In other words, medicinal mushrooms train the immune system: not too weak, but also not so strong that it overreacts in the form of autoimmune reactions or severe inflammation.
+This small stress stimulus, which leads to the body being stronger than before, is called "hormesis" and means nothing other than the hypothesis formulated by Paracelsus that small doses of pathogenic substances can have a positive effect on our body.

-Furthermore, for example, shows This study from 2017 shows the positive influence of beta-glucans on upper respiratory tract diseases in older people: https://pubmed.ncbi.nlm.nih.gov/28606567/
+Furthermore, this study from 2017, for example, shows the positive influence of beta-glucans on upper respiratory tract diseases in older people: https://pubmed.ncbi.nlm.nih.gov/28606567/

-Specifically, the immune system is stimulated via so-called “Toll-like receptors” (TLR), in which primarily.a the TLR-2 is relevant for the beta-glucans from mushrooms.
-TLRs are part of our innate immune system and are used to recognize pathogen structures (structures that occur on or in pathogens), so that the body can distinguish between its own and foreign substances.
-If such structures are recognized, the TLRs control the activation and modulation of the antigen-specific (so-called “acquired”) immune system.
+Specifically, the immune system is stimulated via so-called "Toll-like receptors" (TLR), of which TLR-2 is particularly relevant for the beta-glucans from fungi.
+TLRs are part of our innate immune system and serve to recognize pathogen structures (structures that occur on or in pathogens) so that the body can distinguish between endogenous and foreign substances.
+If such structures are recognized, the TLRs control the activation and modulation of the antigen-specific (so-called "acquired") immune system.

 This function of medicinal mushrooms has also been proven by scientific studies.
-In people who regularly take medicinal mushrooms, a higher number of leukocytes and these were also found to be highly differentiated (see. e.g. https://pubmed.ncbi.nlm.nih.gov/25866155/).
-After taking a handful of shiitake mushrooms every day for four weeks, for example, a doubling of NK cells (natural killer cells) or 60% more T cells can be detected.
+For example, people who regularly take medicinal mushrooms have a higher number of leukocytes and these are also highly differentiated (see e.g. https://pubmed.ncbi.nlm.nih.gov/25866155/).
+After taking a handful of shiitake mushrooms daily for four weeks, a doubling of NK cells (natural killer cells) or 60% more T cells could be demonstrated.

-There are also numerous studies on Agaricus blazei on its immune-modulating properties.
-A very recent in vivo study on humans shows, for example, the improvement of liver values in hepatitis B patients is close: https://pubmed.ncbi.nlm.nih.gov/18370584/ “The mushroom Agaricus blazei Murill extract normalizes liver function in patients with chronic hepatitis B.“
+There are also numerous studies on the immune-modulating properties of Agaricus blazei.
+A very recent in vivo study on humans, for example, suggests an improvement in liver values in hepatitis B patients: https://pubmed.ncbi.nlm.nih.gov/18370584/ “The mushroom Agaricus blazei Murill extract normalizes liver function in patients with chronic hepatitis B.”

 There are also numerous studies on beta-glucans from yeast, especially for virus defense: The mucous membranes and the immune system around the mucous membranes are particularly active thanks to the beta-glucans and can fight off viruses well.

-In order to understand the effect of medicinal mushrooms on the gastrointestinal tract, let's first take a closer look at them:
+In order to understand the effect of medicinal mushrooms on the gastrointestinal tract, let’s first take a closer look at it:

-Toxins and pathogens always arrive first with the epithelium, i.e.H the top layer of the mucosal tissue.
-The epithelium in the gastrointestinal tract is primarilya very thin in the small intestine.
-It has to keep pathogens out but at the same time absorb micronutrients and is therefore a very sensitive system that can easily become unbalanced.
+Toxins and pathogens always first come into contact with the epithelium, ie the top layer of the mucous membrane tissue.
+The epithelium in the gastrointestinal tract is very thin, especially in the small intestine.
+It has to keep pathogens out, but at the same time absorb micronutrients and is therefore a very sensitive system that can easily become unbalanced.

-The epithelium in the gastrointestinal tract is covered with a layer of mucus, the so-called mucus layer, which, on the one hand, represents a mechanical barrier, but also contains certain substances (antibodies, defensins, immune proteins) that prevent infection of the epithelium should avoid.
+The epithelium in the gastrointestinal tract is covered with a layer of mucus, the so-called mucus layer, which on the one hand represents a mechanical barrier, but also contains certain substances (antibodies, defensins, immune proteins) that are intended to prevent infection of the epithelium.

-If we travel from the esophagus through the gastrointestinal tract into the stomach, we have to talk about a small bacterium that about every second person has in them (as a small child you often stretch with your parents or often also a cat): the Helicobacter pylori.
-If the immune system is intact, this bacterium usually doesn't cause any major problems.
-But if the immune system is weakened or if the stomach is too acidic or too acidic, it settles in the mucous membrane of the stomach and irritates it (gastritis = inflammation of the stomach lining).
-It drills through our mucus layer into the stomach lining like a corkscrew and leads to holes in the stomach wall.
-It encapsulates itself in a shell made of urea and thus protects itself from stomach acid, but also from the immune system and antibiotics.
+If we travel from the esophagus through the gastrointestinal tract into the stomach, we have to talk about a small bacterium that about every second person has (as a small child, you often get it from your parents or even a cat): Helicobacter pylori.
+If the immune system is intact, this bacterium usually does not cause any major problems.
+But if the immune system is weakened or if the stomach is over- or under-acidic, it nests in the mucous membrane of the stomach and irritates it (gastritis = inflammation of the stomach lining).
+It drills through our mucus layer like a corkscrew into the stomach lining and creates holes in the stomach wall.
+It encapsulates itself in a shell of urea and thus protects itself from stomach acid, but also from the immune system and antibiotics.

-If stomach acid drips through these holes onto the layer of tissue underneath, serious ulcers and even stomach cancer can develop.
+If stomach acid drips through these holes onto the underlying tissue layer, it can cause serious ulcers and even stomach cancer.
 After all, stomach acid is about as acidic as a car battery!

 Which medicinal mushrooms should be used for diseases of the stomach and esophagus?